blourenco217/robotics-1st-lab-assignment/README.md

 Solution to the Laboratory Assignment 1 submitted in partial fulfillment of the requirements for the course in Robotics 2022/2023 at Instituto Superior Técnico - Lisbon University.

 # Abstract
+The development of the project is explained in this paper, which is based on solving a drawing task on a robotic arm with 5 rotational degrees of freedom (DOF), Scorbot ER-7, while demonstrating the importance of kinematic models.
+The goal of this project is to have the robot, which is grabbing a marker, draw an input image over a flat paper surface.

+By taking an image of a one-line black-and-white drawing, it is expected to select a set of points that the marker must touch.
+In order to do so, various image processing techniques are used such as thinning, finding of key points, and sampling.
+Next, the coordinates are fed to the robot and saved using the appropriate commands.
+Finally, it is expected that the robot draws the reference image, as accurately as possible.

+While developing the project, we reached a set of parameters.
+These are tuned in order to achieve the desired drawing, such decisions are described thoroughly.
+Additionally, besides only drawing the line, we implemented another feature, where the gripper rolls along the trajectory.

+The robot was programmed using Python3 with the serial library and connected to a computer through a USB cable.
+The image processing and trajectory planning were also performed in Python, and the connection with the robot was ensured through the wait time to read each command.

+Overall, the Scorbot ER-7 demonstrates strong potential as a drawing robot.
+However, the robot's memory could be compromised by too complex images that require heavy sampling.
+The robot's performance is evaluated in terms of accuracy and speed and was found to be generally on par with other similar robots.

+# Keywords
+Scorbot ER-7, Serial Manipulator, Image Processing, One line drawing

 # Instructions
 ## Execution Guidelines